Cold War in Asia: Indonesia

-Mao forged an alliance with Sukarno's dictatorship in Indonesia in the early 1960s.
+Mao forged an alliance with Sukarno's government in Indonesia in the early 1960s.
 His strategy was to win over Third World countries in the face of competition with the Soviet Union.
 In Southeast Asia, Mao had the advantage of strong ethnic ties to the 2-million-member Chinese element in Java.
 He was driven by an ideological commitment to the Maoist version grass roots efforts to further the communist movement.
 Meanwhile, the Soviet Union kept up with its Chinese rival by provided large supplies of warplanes, small warships, and advanced military hardware.

 Sukarno was enabled to threaten the emerging state of Malaysia in what is known as the "Konfrontasi" He swore to destroy Malaysia because it included territory that Indonesia also claimed.
 He launched multiple small scale operations such as stopping trade with Singapore, sending guerrillas into Malaysian territory in Borneo (Sabah and Sarawak), and sending in light commando raids across the Malacca Straits.
 The 1957 Anglo-Malayan Defence Agreement committed Britain, Australia, and New Zealand to the defence of Malaya.
 In response to Sukarno, Britain, along with Australia and New Zealand, sent in naval and air forces as well as infantry.

 Under the leadership of D. N. Aidit, the Communist Party of Indonesia (the PKI) became the third largest in the world after those in China and the Soviet Union.
 It was the largest party in Indonesia and pushed Sukarno further and further to the left, despite growing opposition from Muslim conservatives and the army.
 On September 30.
 1965, a military coup attempt killed six senior anti-communist generals.
 However, in a quick response General Suharto led a major anti-communist coup that overthrew Sukarno and massacred hundreds of thousands of PKI supporters, including Aidit and the top leadership, while another 200,000 Chinese fled Indonesia.
 Washington did not directly participate.

 The new Indonesian government made peace with Malaysia, although it continued anti-imperialistic rhetoric against the British.
 Despite its military successes, Britain found itself overextended; furthermore by committing itself to defending Malaysia instead of South Vietnam it alienated Washington.

-Thailand
+Thailand and Laos

+After World War II, Thailand was one of the few countries in South East Asia without an anti-colonial movement, and with an elite that were instinctively anti-communist.
+As such US officials opted to build Thailand up as a bastion against communism.
+In 1950 Thailand sent troops to the Korean War, and started to receive US aid.
 In 1954, Thailand joined the Southeast Asia Treaty Organization (SEATO) to become an active ally of the United States in the Cold War.
 In 1962 came the Rusk-Thanat Agreement in which the U.S. promised to defend Thailand and fund its military.
 Thailand became the main launching point for 80 percent of American bombing campaigns during the Vietnam War.
 In 1966–1968, the 25,000 Americans stationed in Thailand launched an average of 1500 sorties a week.
 In addition, 11,000 Thai soldiers served in South Vietnam, and 22,000 fought in Laos.